DOT pictograms: Recommendations

 Finally they made recommendations and observations based on their scores and discussions about the symbols they reviewed.
 For the 'Telephone' symbol, the handset icon was common but an odd shape that could be confusable for other items, like wrenches; while symbols with dials were easy to understand but already obsolete with the increased use of the push-button telephone.

 The recommendations were summarized to suggest the final course of action to be taken with designing a symbol for the concept.
-For "Telephone," the decision was made to "Modify Group 1 concept; experiment with front view of modern telephone."
+For "Telephone", the decision was made to "Modify Group 1 concept; experiment with front view of modern telephone."

 Implementation

 Symbol Signs provides some general guidelines as to implement the symbols in a facility.
-The guidelines present guidance to a design team, rather than a strict set of requirements for typeface, sizes, colors, illumination, etc, that must be adhered to.
+The guidelines present guidance to a design team, rather than a strict set of requirements for typeface, sizes, colors, illumination, etc., that must be adhered to.
 This decision is intended to strike a balance between creating a perfect system while allowing symbols to appropriately integrate into the environment they're being used in.

 A typeface is not recommended, to allow flexibility for architectural and cultural needs of the facility.
 Emphasis is instead placed on examining the legibility and suitability for a particular typeface in the specific environment.
-In examples provided in Symbol Signs and when designing the symbols, Helvetica Medium, in a initial caps/start case was used by designers.
+In examples provided in Symbol Signs and when designing the symbols, Helvetica Medium, in an initial caps/start case was used by designers.
 This was particularly true of the design of the directional arrow.
 Letter size should be decided on a situational basis, using testing, however a general rule is that 1 in in height for ever 50 ft of viewing distance.

 The 1974 edition of Symbol Signs was strict in its presentation of symbols: Symbols must appear in a 'symbol field', consisting of a square with rounded corners.
 The 'figure' must be black on a white symbol field, and never the reverse, white symbols on a black field.

 Symbols were determined to be typically legible from approximately 30 ft with a 3 in symbol to 155 ft with a 12 in symbol.
 Attention should also be given to the mounting height of signs, as signs mounted so they fall outside of 10 degrees of the natural line of vision will no longer be in a normal line of vision, and require the viewer to actively look up in order to see and read the sign.